 Elizabeth Varrenti currently serves as the Vice President of Professional Development at MATRIX.
 Since starting with MATRIX in Atlanta in 1998, Elizabeth has fulfilled numerous roles including: Account Executive, Recruiter, Sales and Recruiting Team Lead, Director of National Recruiting and Vice President of National Accounts Delivery.
 A graduate of SUNY Geneseo, Elizabeth resides in Rochester, NY.

-Whether using a prerecorded one-way video interview with preselected screening questions or conducting a two-way Skype interview, IT hiring managers are finding the process saves time, money, and more quickly helps them identify their top candidates for a face-to-face meeting.
-If you haven't done a video interview yet, don’t be shocked if you are asked to do one in your next job search.
-Much of the same advice for regular in-person interviews also applies to a video interview, but there are some unique aspects of the interview you need to be prepared for.
+Whether using a pre-recorded one-way video interview with pre-selected screening questions or conducting two-way interviews over platforms like Zoom and Skype, hiring managers are going virtual to identify their top candidates.
+If you don’t have experience with video interviewing, don’t stress.
+Much of the same advice for regular in-person interviews also applies to a video interview, but there are some unique aspects that you need to be prepared for.

 It will happen when you least expect it: the dreaded “poor connection” pop-up or strange extraterrestrial sounding echo in the middle of your interview.
 How you handle it will show your potential employer how you deal with stress.
 After all, IT pros know something unexpected can happen at any time and this is a good way to showcase your cool head.
 “Excuse me, we seem to have a poor connection, would you mind if we disconnect and call back?”
 It is critical that you do not get flustered or show impatience.

 It’s a good idea to close out any apps you have running before beginning the interview.
-Email or Facebook notification sounds might seem unprofessional to the interviewer and will distract you.
-The only thing you should have in front of you during a Skype interview is the interviewer and your resume/notes.
-If you are looking away from the camera frequently, you will come across as disinterested.
+Email or Facebook notification sounds are unprofessional and a distraction.
+The only thing you should have in front of you during a Zoom interview is the interviewer and your resume/notes.
+If you are looking away from the camera frequently, or checking your phone, you will come across as disinterested.

 5. Be an Active Listener